silexlabs/silex-cms/README.md

 * In the HTML page they are rendered as liquid blocks in place of the element, for loops, echo, if, etc.
 * You get these states with getState(id, false)
 * They are typically properties of the element, like "innerHTML", "src", "href", etc.

+Attributes vs Properties vs States

+* Attributes are the HTML attributes, e.g. "src", "href", "class", etc.
+* Properties are the properties of the element, e.g. "innerHTML", repeat/loop data, visibility conditions, etc.
+* States are reusable expressions which are not visible in the HTML page, e.g. "myVar", "myVar2", etc.

+Attributes with multiple values

+* If you define an attribute multiple times, the last value will replace the previous ones
+* Exception: "class" or "style", the values are merged, including the initial values defined elsewhere in Silex

 ## Development